Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/05-tenant-signup.md

 > See [BaseControlContextExtensions.cs](https://github.com/mspnp/multitenant-saas-guidance/blob/master/src/Tailspin.Surveys.Web/Security/BaseControlContextExtensions.cs).

-> Note: This code includes a workaround for a known bug in ASP.NET 5 RC1.
-In the `RedirectToAuthenticationEndpoint` event, there is no way to get the authentication properties that contains the "signup" state.
-As a workaround, the `AccountController.SignUp` method also puts the "signup" state into the `HttpContext`.
-This works because `RedirectToAuthenticationEndpoint` happens before the redirect, so we still have the same `HttpContext`.

 ## Registering a Tenant

 The Surveys application stores some information about each tenant and user in the application database.